Education

 • Admission is FREE!

-Science Saturdays are help on the last Saturday of every month, during the academic year, from 10:00 am - 3:00 pm.
+Science Saturdays are held on the last Saturday of every month, during the academic year, from 10:00 am - 3:00 pm.
 Join in on themed activities, crafts, workshops, and lectures.

 Upcoming Science Saturdays: